Luca Parmitano

-Colonel Luca Parmitano (born 27 September 1976 in Paternò, Sicily) is an Italian astronaut in the European Astronaut Corps for the European Space Agency (ESA).
+Luca Parmitano (born 27 September 1976 in Paternò, Sicily) is an Italian astronaut in the European Astronaut Corps for the European Space Agency (ESA).
 He was selected as an ESA astronaut in May 2009.

-Parmitano is also a Colonel and test pilot for the Italian Air Force.
+Parmitano is also a colonel and test pilot for the Italian Air Force.
+He is the first Italian (and the third European) to command the International Space Station (ISS) during Expedition 61.

 Background

 Parmitano considers Catania his hometown.
 He is divorced and has two daughters with his ex-wife.
 He is an active scuba diver and enjoys snowboarding, skydiving, weight training and swimming.
 Other interests include reading and listening to and playing music.

 Education

 Parmitano graduated from the Liceo Scientifico Statale "Galileo Galilei" in Catania, Italy, in 1995.
 Parmitano spent a year (1993) as an exchange student at Mission Viejo High School in Mission Viejo, California in the United States with AFS Intercultural Programs.

 In 1999, he completed a master's degree in political sciences at the University of Naples Federico II, Italy, with a thesis on international law.
 In 2000, he graduated with Sparviero IV academic course, from the Italian Accademia Aeronautica, in Pozzuoli, Italy.

 Parmitano completed basic training with the U.S. Air Force at the Euro-NATO Joint Jet Pilot Training Program at Sheppard Air Force Base in Texas in the United States in 2001.
 He completed the JCO/CAS course with the United States Air Forces in Europe (USAFE) in Sembach, Germany, in 2002.

 In 2003, he qualified as Electronic Warfare Officer at the Reparto Supporto Tecnico Operativo Guerra Elettronica (ReSTOGE) in Pratica di Mare, Italy.
 He completed the Tactical Leadership Programme (TLP) in Florennes, Belgium, in 2005.

 In July 2009, Parmitano received a master's degree in experimental flight test engineering at the Institut Supérieur de l'Aéronautique et de l'Espace (ISAE), in Toulouse, France, as part of the test pilot formation at EPNER, the French test pilot school in Istres.